Site Search:

 Core Components

-Administrative
+A. Administrative

-Production
+B. Production

-1. Purchase chicks and pullets from hatcheries participating in the National Poultry Improvement Plan (NPIP) "U.S. Salmonella Enteritidis Monitored Program" or equivalent state plan.
+1. Purchase chicks and pullets from hatcheries participating in the National Poultry Improvement Plan (NPIP) “U.S. Salmonella enteritidis Monitored Program” or equivalent state plan.
 Chicks should be delivered with a certifying letter.
 Started pullets must be obtained from sources with an acceptable salmonella prevention and control program.

 3. Obtain feed from mills that follow accepted feed industry "Good Manufacturing Practices" and the "Recommended Salmonella Control for Processors of Livestock and Poultry Feeds, 1988", published by the American Feed Industry Association (AFIA), 1501 Wilson Boulevard, Suite 1100, Arlington, VA 22209 or an equivalent.

-4. Use animal protein ingredients originating from rendering plants participating in the Animal Protein Producers Industry (APPI) Salmonella Reduction Education Program or equivalent.
+4. Use only animal protein ingredients originating from rendering plants participating in the Animal Protein Producers Industry (APPI) Salmonella Reduction Education Program or equivalent.

 5. If used, medications, feed additives and pesticides must be administered adhering to approved label directions.